 Being a dues-paying Hartford Wheel Club member was an expensive hobby.
 A bicycle cost $3,500 in today’s dollars, the equivalent of half a year’s wages for an average workman.

-In 1878 Albert Pope began to manufacture these “penny farthings”– odd-looking high-wheeled vehicles– at his plant on Washington Street.
+In 1878 Albert Pope began to manufacture these “penny farthings”– odd-looking high-wheeled vehicles– at his plant on Washington Street in Boston.
+His Hartford factory was located on Capitol Avenue.
 The Wheel Club took their cycles to races in other states, which had to mean two-or three day treks.
 Since the work week was 6 days (and at least sixty hours) only the leisure class could spare the time to compete.

 There had been twenty-four recessions and depressions in the American economy since 1785; the last recession had hardly ended when a stock market crash, a run on the gold market, and banking failures threw many thousands out of work.

 The unemployment rate jumped to 13 percent, and people coped the best they could.
 Women who could not find work were sometimes forced into selling their bodies: during this period Hartford was home to 12 brothels and 400 prostitutes, about one for every forty adult men.

 “Where are the poor of Hartford?” wrote Mark Twain when he first visited the city.
 “I confess I do not know.
 They are ‘corralled,’ doubtless– corralled in some unsanctified corner of this paradise whither my feet have not yet wondered I suppose.”

 He was right.
 The Irish immigrant population lived in poverty in the east side neighborhood known as “Pigville.”

 Massive unemployment meant more hoboes roaming the city, which spurred the Rev. John J. McCook to lobby for restricting “tramps” to a limited section of Hartford where the almshouse was located.